Vanessa Cabban

 As an artist

-I like to work in my studio in the garden, with my two dogs snoring nearby.
-Drawing is my favourite part of making a book, and I like to use watercolours for their ability be strong or delicate.
-I love building up the layers.
-Creating characters in my drawings is the most important element - I could draw people and animals, doing weird and wonderful things, all day long.
+Vanessa liked to work in her studio in the garden, with her two dogs snoring nearby.
+Drawing was her favourite part of making a book, and she liked to use watercolours for their ability be strong or delicate.
+Creating characters in her drawings was the most important element to Vanessa, and she could draw people and animals, doing weird and wonderful things, all day long.